tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/data-storytelling-plotly-R.md

 </p>

 ## Bundling it all together
-To fully leverage the strengths of both `ggplot2` and `Plotly`, the following code demonstrates how to integrate a detailed `ggplot2` scatter plot with the interactive functionalities of `Plotly`.
+To fully leverage the strengths of both `ggplot2` and `plotly`, the following code demonstrates how to integrate a detailed `ggplot2` scatter plot with the interactive functionalities of `plotly`.
 This combination allows for a dynamic and insightful presentation of your data.

 {{% codeblock %}}
 ```R